AdamMoses-GitHub/MMM-TweetsByTimelineOrList/README.md

 		</tr>
 		<tr>
 			<td><code>screenName</code></td>
-			<td>Should be set to either a) your username if you want to show your TIMELINE or one of your user lists, or b) another username if accessing one of their user lists.<br>
+			<td>Should be set to either a) your username if you want to show your TIMELINE or one of your user lists, b) another username if accessing one of their user lists or c) the HashTag (exclude the #) that you want to search for (i.e twitter)<br>
 			<br>This value is <b>REQUIRED</b>
 			</td>
 		</tr>
 		<tr>
 			<td><code>listToShow</code></td>
-			<td>Should be set to either a) 'TIMELINE', if you want to show your timeline, or b) the stub name of one of your user lists or another user's user lists.
+			<td>Should be set to either a) 'TIMELINE', if you want to show your timeline, b) 'LISTNAME', the stub name of one of your user lists or another user's user lists or c) 'SEARCH' to carry out a HashTag search on all recent posts.
 This is configured tightly with the above <code>screenName</code> configuratoin option so set accordingly.<br>
 			<br>This value is <b>REQUIRED</b>
 			</td>
 		</tr>